Last updated on November 15th, 2022 at 04:54 pm

 What to look for when designing for folds

 It is easy to assume that the only difference between tri-folds and z-folds is the way that the far right panel folds.
-However, there is a slight variance between the two folds that can be difficult to notice.
+However, when comparing a z-fold vs tri-fold, it’s important to note there is a slight variance between the two folds that can be difficult to notice.

 Z-folded panels do not fold into each other, so these panels are all the same dimension.
 For example, each panel for an 8.5” x 11” sheet will need to be 8.5” x 3.667”.

 Tri-fold panels cannot all be the same dimension because one of the panels folds into the sheet.
 If all were the same length, then the sheet would bow and not be able to lay flat or the edge of the panel would bend.
-For standard 8.5” x 11” tri-folds, panels 1 /2 and 3/6 would both be 3.688” wide and panel 4/5 would be 3.624” wide.
+For the standard tri-fold brochure size of 8.5” x 11”, panels 1 /2 and 3/6 would both be 3.688” wide and panel 4/5 would be 3.624” wide.
 However, there is no standard for exact tri-fold dimension, but designers usually allow at least .06” on the panel that will be folded in.

 Let us know if you have any questions!